Shopify/mobile-buy-sdk-ios/README.md

 }
 ```

 Since we know exactly what collection we want to fetch products for, we'll use the [`node` interface](#the-node-protocol) to query the collection by `id`.
-You might have also noticed that we're fetching a few additional field and objects: `pageInfo` and `cursor`.
+You may have also noticed that we're fetching a couple of additional fields and objects: `pageInfo` and `cursor`.
 We can then use a `cursor` of any product edge to fetch more products `before` it or `after` it.
 Likewise, the `pageInfo` object provides additional metadata about whether the next page (and potentially previous page) is available or not.

 ### Fetch product details [⤴](#table-of-contents)